Abdol-Ali Mirza Farman Farmaian

 Abdol-Ali Mirza Farman Farmaian (1935–1973) was an Iranian businessman and nobleman.
 He was the youngest son of the Qajar Persian nobleman Abdol-Hossein Farman Farma and his wife Batoul Khanoum.

+Early life

 Abdol-Ali Mirza Farman Farmaian was born on January 6, 1935.
 He studied at Oxford University in England, earning a degree in business.

+Career

 Upon returning to Iran, he became involved in several industrial projects, including the co-founding (with his brother Cyrus) of the Naft-e Pars Pars Oil Company, which became Iran's largest private petrochemical factory.
-Prince Abdol Ali Farman Farmaian died in an avalanche while skiing at the Dizin Resort near Tehran February 2, 1973, leaving his daughter Mariam and his two sons Salman and Abu-Ali.

 He also co-founded the Chamber of Industries.

+Death

+Prince Abdol Ali Farman Farmaian died in an avalanche while skiing at the Dizin Resort near Tehran on February 2, 1973, leaving his daughter Mariam and his two sons Salman and Abu-Ali.